 Unless she shares these rich delights with friends she may get sick if she eats all of these superb bars at once.
 Hopefully, she has some kind of refrigeration/freezer accommodations — or just a bunch of people to help her sample these goodies.

 These bars have a small similarity to the Magic Layer Bars of the 1970s, but they are a lot more substantial with a nice chocolate chip cookie dough layer.
-This layer is baked and then a layer of sweetened condensed milk is poured over top, followed by a layer of Heath Toffee Bits, some of the reserved chocolate chip cookie dough chocolate chips, and finally some more Heath Toffee Bits!
+The bottom layer is baked then topped with a layer of sweetened condensed milk, followed by a layer of Heath Toffee Bits, some of the reserved chocolate chip cookie dough, a layer of chocolate chips, and finally some more Heath Toffee Bits!
 Can you say O-U-T-S-T-A-N-D-I-N-G!!!!

 Chocolate Chip Toffee Bars turned out so well.
 Beautiful to look at, gooey in appearance and texture, and awesome in taste.
 If you’re looking for a brownie-type cookie to wow your company, this is it!
 These are great for office parties (if they make it that far), special occasion brunches, potlucks, or for holiday baking.
 I’m hoping Lizzie gets her first batch in time for Easter.
 If you’re looking for rich and decadent, look no farther than Chocolate Chip Toffee Bars.

 When I initially posted this recipe in March of 2013, I was still using my iPhone as a camera.
 I had recently purchased a new Canon but was not quite prepared to use it.
 (I’m still learning how to use the thing and it’s now April 2015!)